Active Learning and Bayesian Optimization: a Unified Perspective to Learn with a Goal: Experiments

-In the following, we illustrate and discuss the results obtained with both single fidelity (Section \ref{s: acquisition functions }) and multifidelity (Section \ref{s: multifidelity acquisition function}) Bayesian optimization algorithms.
-We define the following evaluation metrics to assess the performances of the algorithms \cite{mainini2022analytical}:
+First, we define the following evaluation metrics to assess the performances of the Bayesian schemes \cite{mainini2022analytical}:

 where ${\DesignVar}^*$ is the location of the analytical optimum, $\hat{\DesignVar}^*$ is the optimum identified by the algorithm, and $\ObjFun_{max}$ and $\MinObjFun$ are the maximum and minimum of the objective function, respectively.
-Specifically, $\epsilon_\DesignVar$ represents the normalized error in the search space, $\epsilon_\ObjFun$ evaluates the error related to the objective function and $\epsilon_t$ allows to assess both the design and goal accuracy \cite{serani2016parameter}.

-We evaluate the metric $\epsilon_t$ as a function of the computational budget $\Budget$ defined as the cumulative computational cost associated with observations of the objective function at the l-th level of fidelity.
-We run 10 trails for each benchmark problem presented in Section \ref{s: Benchmarks} to compensate the influence of the random initial design of experiments, and to verify the sensitivity and robustness of the algorithms to the initial sampling.
-The results are reported in terms of median values of $\epsilon_t$ together with the values falling in the interval between the 25-th and 75-th percentiles.
+The first metric $\epsilon_\DesignVar$ quantifies the search error in the domain of the objective function, while the second metric $\epsilon_\ObjFun$ evaluates the error associated with the learning goal -- minimum of the objective function \cite{serani2016parameter}.
+We evaluate the metrics $\epsilon_\DesignVar$ and $\epsilon_\ObjFun$ as functions of the computational budget $\Budget$ defined as the cumulative computational cost associated with observations of the objective function considering the $\LevFid$-th level of fidelity.
+We run 10 trails for each benchmark problem presented in Section \ref{s: Benchmarks} to compensate the influence of the random initial design of experiments, and to verify the sensitivity and robustness of the algorithms to the initialization setting.
+The results for all the experiments are reported in terms of median values of $\epsilon_\DesignVar$ and $\epsilon_\ObjFun$.

-Figure \ref{fig: Figure 1} summarizes the outcome obtained for the Forrester function and Discontinuous Forrester Function.
-The results for the Forrester benchmark (Figure 1(a)) show that the multifidelity algorithms permit to identify the optimum solution with a significant reduction of the computational budget if compared with the single fidelity counterparts.
-The best performing algorithm is the MFEI considering the complete benchmark with all the levels of fidelity available $\LevFid = 1,2,3,4$ while the second best is the MFEI implementing only the high-fidelity $\LevFid = 4$ and the lower-fidelity $\LevFid = 1$.
-These outcomes suggest that the balance between exploration and exploitation provided by the MFEI and EI algorithms improves the performance of the optimization process: the MFEI strategy outperforms the MFPI and MFMES, while the PI algorithm shows better results in terms of reduction of $\epsilon_t$ if compared with EI and MES.